-Nearly all databases are programmed to give AND precedence over OR.
+To understand what nesting is you need to know that databases are programmed to give AND precedence over OR.
 This means that terms linked with AND will be searched before those linked with OR.
-To override this default search order, you can use a technique called 'nesting'.
+Nesting is a technique that can be used to override this default search order.

 Nesting is using parentheses ( ) to specify the order in which a search should be processed.
 Search terms within parentheses will be found first and then combined with the search terms outside the parentheses.